procore-oss/handcuffs/README.md

 rake handcuffs:phase_order
 ```

-This will display the default order in which phases will be run and list the pre-requisites of each phase.
-It will raise an error if there are any circular dependencies or if any pre-requisite is not a valid phase name.
+This will display the default order in which phases will be run and list the prerequisites of each phase.
+It will raise an error if there are any circular dependencies or if any prerequisite is not a valid phase name.

 ### Tagging Migrations